-The length of a marriage is the most important factor a judge will use when determining the duration of spousal support.
-In California, a marriage of over 10 years is a considered a marriage of "long duration."
+The length of a marriage is by far the most important factor a judge will use when determining the duration of spousal support.
+In California, a marriage of over 10 years is considered a marriage of “long duration.”
 A marriage of long duration requires either an indefinite or conditional termination award of spousal support.
 In special circumstances, a judge can find that a marriage of less than 10 years is a marriage of long duration as well, but this is not common.

 The standard period of spousal support in a marriage of short duration is one-half the length of the marriage.
 In other words, if the spouses were married six years, spousal support would continue for three years.
 The California Legislature has decreed that this is a “reasonable” amount of time for a spouse to become self-sufficient.